 • Interact with other stakeholders and explore practical ways to increase that.

-Anthony Humphreys, MPharm • Head of the Regulatory Science and Innovation Task Force
+Tony Humphreys, MPharm • Head of the Regulatory Science and Innovation Task Force

 European Medicines Agency, Netherlands